fbpx

 Neuroendocrine Cancer Causes

-While research is ongoing, the exact cause of Neuroendocrine cancer is still to be found out.
-But several genetic risk factors have been found to be linked to neuroendocrine cancers.
+While research is ongoing, the exact cause of Neuroendocrine cancer is still to be found.
+However several genetic risk factors are linked to neuroendocrine cancers.
 These are:

 • Multiple endocrine neoplasia, type 1 and 2